The Colors of the Night: Mastering the Nocturne

 Moonlit Night 1897 (PD US) Oil Isaac Levitan

 Any successful landscape painting depends primarily on properly balanced values more than color, and in a nocturne this is doubly so.
 Unfortunately, most people can't perceive more than about 5 steps of value under moonlight, from the moon at the brightest point, to any pure blacks we see.
 That only leaves three values to describe everything else, and you might be surprised how few truly black masses are out there.
-In our opinions, five values are not quite enough to create a convincing sense of space and depth in a painting.
+In our opinions, three values are not quite enough to create a convincing sense of space and depth in the middle tones of a painting.
 What is required of us then, is to expand the value set before us, artistically.
 This is easier to do than it sounds!
 Once we have established all of our largest shapes and masses, we simply break those masses into smaller ones by adding some extra color or value shifts, whether we actually see them or not.
 We may have to use our imaginations a bit here—that's part of the fun.
 These little shifts add detail to an otherwise blocky painting and so serve us on both fronts.

 Moonrise Road, 30 x 40", Oil, © J. Hulsey